877-575-6277 belongs to Tri-State Adjustments. They’re a debt collector reporting a collection account on your credit report.

-Working with a credit repair company like Credit Glory can also aid you in addressing errors and improving your credit standing.
+Working with a credit repair company like Credit Sage can also aid you in addressing errors and improving your credit standing.
 We can aid you in navigating the dispute process and dealing with both the credit bureau and Tri-State Adjustments to guarantee that inaccurate information is taken off your credit report.

 If you owe money to Tri-State Adjustments, take action quickly to avoid further damage to your credit.
 Connect with the debt collector at 877-575-6277 and create a payment plan that works for both parties.
 Make sure to document any agreements in writing and keep records of all conversations with Tri-State Adjustments.